nene/bitbucket-code-review/README.md

 ## Install

-Just open chrome://extensions page, tick "Developer mode", click "Load unpacked extension..." and brows for the dir of this script.
+Just open chrome://extensions page, tick "Developer mode", click "Load unpacked extension..." and browse for the dir of this script.